 Annotable allows you to create some graphic units, like rectangles and arrows, on your photo or any other picture.
 It’s simple annotating app, but very powerful.
 Just choose your color and let’s go.
 Option to undo unwanted changes is present too.
 Don’t want to show your e-mail address (or other element) on your screenshot?
 Or face on photo?
 Annotable can do this too.
 Cropping, adding texts, free painting… all here!
 Great!

 You can download Annotable on the App Store:

 Who converts videos on iPad???
 It sounds like madness, but it is possible.
-Since iPad Pro with A9X chip and 4 GB RAM, device is strong enough to convert Full HD video.
+Since iPad Pro with A9X chip and 4 GB RAM, device is strong enough to convert Full HD videos.
 Many formats and audio codecs are supported, but not AC-3 due to copyright issues.
-Choose your format, video encoder, resolution, FPS, bitrate, audio sample rate, audio bitrate, time range etc, and enjoy your videos.
+Choose your format, video encoder, resolution, FPS, bitrate, audio sample rate, audio bitrate, time range, etc., and enjoy your videos.
 No Internet connection is required, it all works locally.

 You can download iConv on the App Store: